 Best Pickup for My Violin?

 If you are confused about what hardware to use for your gigs and recording sessions, then you should spend some time on this article.
-Our veteran performer Matt Bell will guide you from the basics to the pros and cons of pickups available in the markets in this section.
+Our veteran performer Matt Bell will guide you from the basics to the pros and cons of pickups available in the market.

 Most violin pickups are piezo pickups.
-A piezo pickup operates on the scientific principle that many crystals generate an electrical signal when you subject them to a physical stress.
-If we embed a solid crystal in a violin bridge, when the bridge vibrates, the crystal generates an electrical signal at the same frequency as the vibration.
-You can run a cable from your pickup to an amplifier or a sound system and that signal can be amplified and/or recorded.
+A piezo pickup operates on the principle that certain crystals generate an electrical signal when subjected to physical stress.
+Embed a crystal in a violin bridge, and when the bridge vibrates, the crystal generates a signal at the same frequency — which can then be amplified or recorded.

 Example of Fishman V200 installation (removable)